Updated September 2019

 Wear your costume and visit the animals as you sample treats throughout Zoo Atlanta.
 Enjoy the sights and adventures of Zoo Boo Town with characters and activities.
 Check website to see when your favorite animal friends will be receiving their Halloween treats.

 Train lovers will have fun at this Halloween event at the Southeastern Railway Museum.
-Costume contest, trick or treating, wagon rides, hand car rides ($2) and fall-themed refreshments available.
+Enjoy a costume contest, trick or treating, wagon rides, hand car rides ($2) and fall-themed refreshments.

 Cost: included with price of admission; children (2 through 12) $7; adults $10; seniors $8.